PaddlePaddle/models/fluid/PaddleRec/word2vec/README.md

 You can also add your own tests by mimicking the examples given in the `build_test_case` method.

+To running test case from test files, please download the test files into 'test' directory we provide test for each case with the following structure:
+        `word1 word2 word3 word4`
+so we can build it into `word1 - word2 + word3 = word4`

 Forecast in training:

 ```bash